 The National Development Plan was designed in three phases.
 The first was to make a diagnosis about the State of the Bahamas, in which a comprehensive analysis of the country was carried out; in that way a socio-economic physical and environmental assessment was developed, together with an institutional and governance assessment.
 Secondly, workshops were held on vision and vision strategies; ministerial and national surveys, stakeholder meetings and family island engagements.
 These will serve as routes through which to receive the stakeholders inputs.
 The third phase was the formulation, drafting and confirmation of the Plan, which created the national vision and generated strategic documents using the inputs and ideas of the bahamians among all stakeholders.

 The Plan is supported by other documents that have been generated, such as the State of the Nation Report and the SMART Bahamas Master Plan.
-In addition, the implementation and execution of the plan will be in accordance with the Sustainable Development Goals.
-Administrative efficiency programs will be developed, in which the different ministries will establish operational plans and goals, where the different actions that will be implemented in the plan will be coordinated.
+In addition, the implementation and execution of the plan will be in accordance with the Sustainable Development Goals, which are already articulated within the Plan.
+Administrative efficiency programs have been developed, in which the different ministries will establish operational plans and goals, where the different actions mentioned in the plan are being implemented.
 The Economic and Planning Unit is the central organ, which coordinates the planning through the ministries.
 As the entity in charge of the implementation of the plans, it takes care of financial issues in order to be able to execute the different programs.

-Economic Development and Planning Unit, along with the University of The Bahamas Government and Public Policy Institute, will provide technical assistance to different agencies to assist them in the implementation of projects and programs.
-Creation of capacity within the agencies of implementation.
+The Economic Development and Planning Unit, along with the University of The Bahamas Government and Public Policy Institute, will provide technical assistance to different agencies to assist them in the implementation of projects and programs.

 Monitoring and Evaluation

-One important component of developing an effective plan, is understanding the preconditions for success.
-The Logical Framework Approach or logframe is both a description of the general approach to planning and monitoring and evaluation tool.
+One important component of developing an effective plan is understanding the preconditions for success.
+The Logical Framework Approach is a description of the general approach to the planning and monitoring and evaluation tool.
 The logframes matrix is developed during the programs design and is subsequently updated throughout implementation.
-It is also an essential input into the evaluation of plans or programmes.
+Chapter IV of Vision 2040

 Connection with sectoral planning